Working with datasets

 - On the project page under Project resources, click

-Dataset. - In the line with the appropriate dataset, click
+Dataset. - In the line with the dataset in question, click

 and select Delete.